pvdlg/karma-sass-preprocessor/README.md

 ## Configuration

-All the [node-sass](https://www.npmjs.com/package/node-sass) option can be passed to sassPreprocessor.
+All the [node-sass](https://www.npmjs.com/package/node-sass) option can be passed to `sassPreprocessor`.

 ### Standard